RAYMOND L. (RAY) KAPPE, FAIA (1927-2019)

 1961 - The Leon M. and Helen Pollock Barsha Residence, 3515 Royal Woods Drive, Sherman Oaks CA. In 1974, Kappe added a 2nd story master suite.
 As of 2013 owned by Robert Miller.
 Photos by Michael Locke.

 As of 2019 this house is undergoing extensive renovation.
-Photos below by Michael Locke.
+Photos above by Michael Locke.

-1961 - The Stanley and Marjorie Meyer Residence, 3893 Deervale Drive, Sherman Oaks CA. Sold around 1993 to Catherine and Stephen Brown.
-Still owned by the Browns as of 2014.
+1961 - The Stanley and Marjorie Heegel Meyer Residence, 3893 Deervale Drive, Sherman Oaks CA. Sold in 1993 to Catherine and Stephen Brown.
+The house was then badly damaged in the Northridge Earthquake of 1994.
+The Browns commissioned Kappe to rebuild the original home.
+Mrs. Brown passed at home near the end of 2019.
+Sold in 2020 to Andrew Berman and Antonina Rezikovich.
 Color photos by Michael Locke.

 1961 - The Robert A and Janet E. Mummey Residence, 5284 Vanalden Avenue, Tarzana CA. As of 2013 owned by Puzant and Anahid Meymarian.
 Photos by Michael Locke.